MrIdrisAbdulrahman/certified-aws-devops-professional/05-incident-and-event-response/eventbridge.md

 - AWS documentation: [https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html)

-## EvenBridge Integration with CloudTrail API
+## EventBridge Integration with CloudTrail API

 - All events that are delivered via CloudTrail have `AWS API Call via CloudTrail` as the value for detail-type
 - To create a rule that triggers on an action by an AWS service that does not emit events, we can base the rule on API calls made by that service